SS Columbia (1880): Design and accommodations

 By far the most innovative feature aboard the Columbia were her Edison incandescent light bulbs.
 If a passenger wanted his or her light turned off, a steward had to be summoned, who would unlock a rosewood box outside the cabin and turn the light off.
 All the lights were placed in the main salons and staterooms only.
 The passenger accommodations and luxuries aboard Columbia were designed to greatly surpass anything seen on previous liners along the Pacific coastline.
 Scientific American later published a large article describing the Edison lighting system aboard Columbia.
 All 120 light bulbs were connected via separate circuits to four 6-kilowatt Edison A Type "long legged Mary-Ann" dynamos, producing power via a belt drive connection to the main engines.
 The fourth dynamo was used to boost the magnetic fields of the other three and operated at a lower voltage.
 All four dynamos included two bipolar magnets along with lead wires that produced the multiple circuits.
 Each dynamo was capable of powering 60 light bulbs.
 Due to the lack of instrumentation, adjusting the voltage was judged by the brightness of light bulbs in the engine room.
-The wiring insulation was molten parafin and cotton mix inside a rubber tube casing.
+The wiring insulation was molten paraffin and cotton mix inside a rubber tube casing.
 The wires were also painted two separate colors to differentiate the negative and positive charges.
 Overall, the electrical systems aboard the Columbia held little difference from its Menlo Park counterparts.
 Oil lamps were readily available throughout the vessel in case of a power outage.